Jacobs Farms Daysland Ltd

 No Till, Continious crop, Organic farming.

 In our electricity generating system comprised of a silage cutter, holdiing bins/bunker, stoker feed into a firebox, boiler, steam turbine or steam piston engine and electricity generator we will use unwanted bio mass such as cattails, straw, tree cuttings etc. This input is free and we burn it just to get rid of it.
 In the event of a hail storm, weed patch or other unwanted growth the bio-mass is burned.
 The ash is turned into fertilizer using a pellet machine, the pellets then being put thru a normal air drill.
 The boiler is required to heat the large shops and provide steam for the pellet machine.
-We should start producing organic alfalfa pellets this summer.
-Again if the alfalfa pellets are of poor quality we burn them.
+If our organic production is of very poor quality it is burned.

 In the event we do not get enough for our grain we burn it, that changes us from price takers to price setters as we produce no electricity until the power grid price is high.
 That gives us many customers, at present we are held hostage by grain companies that are chinese puppets.
 The following are soft numbers taken from various internet sources.
 A gallon of crude oil has about 30 million calories of heat/energy.
 A bushel of canola is about 6 gallons so making a large assumption a gallon of canola has about 20 million calories (canola is about 45% oil) or 120 k calories.
 A Kwh is about 860 k calories so there is 140 Kwh per bushel, at .20 per kwH that is $27/bushel.
 Assuming a 50% conversion efficiency rate it is $13.50/bushel, the conversion efficency is probably better than that, and the ash has nutrient value.
 Now if electricity is $1.00/kwH as it is in Europe, then a bushel of Canola is worth $67.50!! or 2000 USD/tonne!
 Gotta love those electric cars and we are just at the beggining of electrification.
 The equipment to burn bio-mass and put power on the grid is worth about 200 thousand.
 As we just started on this project public input is welcome!
 We hope to produce organic based bio-deisel and ethanol within 10 years, as Albertan's we will not run out of deisel or gasoline for some time, however being certified organic may force burning green energy.